-Inbound marketing is the most effective marketing method for attracting patients online.
-It is about earning attention, organically drawing patients to your practice.
+Inbound marketing is the most effective marketing method for attracting customers online.
+It is about earning attention, organically drawing customers to your business.

 Inbound marketing should not necessarily replace your outbound marketing efforts, however integrating it into your marketing strategy will make it more effective, because it is more focussed and the leads you acquire are more likely to be converted.

-There are 6 elements of inbound marketing that should be used together to achieve the best results for your practice:
+There are 6 elements of inbound marketing that should be used together to achieve the best results for your business:

 1. Creating Content

 Content Marketing should be intentional, planned, engaging, and purposeful.
-It promotes who you are and why people should associate with your practice.
+It promotes who you are and why people should associate with your business.
 As you interact through quality and targeted content, you will build awareness, relationship, and trust.
 It is all about reputation management.
-If you want your practice to really shine, go that one step further, develop great content.
-This will compel your patients to share your practice with others.
+If you want your business to really shine, go that one step further, develop great content.
+This will compel your customers to share your business with others.

 There are so many channels easily accessible; website, blog, video, seminars, Facebook, twitter, just to name a few.
 This has allowed each of us to become publishers.